rnietoe/Training/docs/AWS/AWS Architect.md

 [Landing Zone](https://aws.amazon.com/solutions/implementations/aws-landing-zone/) helps to quickly setup a secure, multi-account AWS environment based on AWS best practices.

+#### AWS Config

+`AWS Config` provides an inventory of your AWS resources and a history of configuration changes to these resources.
+ You can use AWS Config to define rules that evaluate these configurations for compliance.

+ How to get started:

+ 1. Specify the types of AWS resources you want AWS Config to record
+ 2. Define the Amazon S3 bucket to which it sends files
+ 3. Set the Amazon SNS topic to which it sends notifications
+ 4. Define config rules
+ 5. Restart EC2 instances and check AWS Config results

+You are charged based on the number of configuration items recorded, the number of active AWS Config rule evaluations and the number of conformance pack evaluations in your account

 ### Pricing

 * Capex: Capital Expenditure: you pay up front.
 It's a fixed cost